naqeebghazi/darey/README.md

 - **su**
   > Super User.
 Do tasks in root user mode.
+  > Second image is to return to admin mode

 ![Image](Images/Screenshot%202023-10-11%20at%2023.51.42.png)

 ![Image](Images/Screenshot%202023-10-11%20at%2023.52.01.png)

 ![Image](Images/Screenshot%202023-10-12%20at%2000.16.07.png)

+- **ps**
+  > shows running processes

 ![Image](Images/Screenshot%202023-10-12%20at%2000.16.35.png)